hstarmans/hexastorm/readme.md

 <!--
 TODO:
-  test current code base on scanner in single line and single facet mode;
-    stopline
-    scanline
   try to create a static pattern with the scanner in ring mode add movement, the head should determine wether it has to move after a line.
   There are others issues, but not needed for minimum viable product;